reactjs/react.dev/src/content/reference/react-dom/components/script.md

 ### `<script>` {/*script*/}

 To add inline or external scripts to your document, render the [built-in browser `<script>` component](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script).
-You can render `<script>` from any component and React will [in certain cases](#special-rendering-behavior) place the corresponding DOM element in the document head and de-duplicate identical scripts.
+You can render `<script>` from any Component and React will [in certain cases](#special-rendering-behavior) place the corresponding DOM element in the document head and de-duplicate identical scripts.

 ```js
 <script> alert("hi!") </script>